perlwasm/talk-perlcic-2020/index.md

 ```

 Note:
-FFI::Raw for example was the only game in town before Platypus.
-I know pretty well because I wrote
+FFI::Raw for example was the only FFI game in town before Platypus.
+I know it pretty well because I wrote
 some libarchive bindings using it in order to learn FFI.
 What I learned from that process I used
 when designing Platypus.

 1. Anyway, FFI::Raw lets you construct an object for each C function that you want to call.
 2. Then you can call that function using the object's call method.
 Seems okay?
 Except method calls
 are relatively slow because at compile time we don't know what class this object belongs to, and
 therefore which exact function needs to be executed.
+We have to instead compute all of that at runtime.
-Which is kind of sad, because you basically
+Which is kind of sad, because you basically never need to subclass FFI::Raw so you are paying this penalty
-never need to subclass FFI::Raw so you are paying this penalty for all FFI functions for now reason.
+for all FFI functions for now reason.

 ---